Defeated candidates vow to protest over disputed Russia election results

 “You can only fight when you know what it is exactly you are fighting against,” she said.

-For what it’s worth, the democracy activist appeared even less convinced about who she was fighting with.
+For what it’s worth, the democracy activist appeared even less convinced about the comrades she was fighting alongside.
 There was little she had in common with the platform of the Communist party, she said.
-For this reason she had no intention of joining the opposition’s "coalition committee.”
+For this reason she had no intention of joining the opposition’s “coalition committee”.

-She also stopped short of endorsing what she described as Saturday’s “risky” protest, and predicted a small turnout.
+She also stopped short of endorsing Saturday’s unsanctioned protest, which described “risky” and likely to end in arrests.
+She predicted a small turnout.

 “Successful protests are always led by society, not political declarations,” she said.
-"And that’s the problem.
+“And that’s our problem.
 Despite the fraud, so far the people appear decidedly unmoved.”

 Join our new commenting forum